tianocore-docs/edk2-DscSpecification/2_dsc_overview/210_[components]_section_processing.md

 * `[Components.EBC]`
 * `[Components.common]`

-EDK components are specified using a fully qualified path to the EDK INF file.

-`$(EDK_SOURCE)/Path/and/Filename.inf`

-Because EDK II modules have different requirements than EDK I components, specifying the INF filename in the extended DSC file may require more than just the INF filename and options.
-A scoping structure, that binds library class (with an optional override instance,) PCD settings (also overriding the values specified in the `[PcdsPatchableInModule]` or `[PcdsFixedAtBuild]` sections) and build options for an EDK II module may be required.
+A scoping structure, that binds library class
+(with an optional override instance,) PCD settings (also overriding the values specified in the `[PcdsPatchableInModule]` or `[PcdsFixedAtBuild]` sections) and build options for an EDK II module may be required.
 This scoping structure,